Lautenschlager-id/dbd_bloodweb/README.md

 2. All presets are placed in `/src/config/presets.json`
 <ul>
-	<li>A preset is an object with  addons, items, offerings, and/or perks you expect the system to grind for you.</li>
+	<li>A preset is an object with  addons, items, offerings, boxes, and/or perks you expect the system to grind for you.</li>
 	<li>By default, there should be a preset named <code>survivor</code> that targets all survivors, and presets named after each killer targeting them and possibly their exclusive addons.</li>
 	<li>Preset names must be simple texts with letters or underscores (_):
 		<ul>